r0sies/training.artemis.gpu/README.md

 # Artemis Training Series

 This is the overview page for the Artemis training course series.
+View online here: https://sydney-informatics-hub.github.io/training.artemis/
 The individual lessons are listed below:

 | Lesson Repo    | Overview |
 | ------- | ---------- |